Saturday, September 23, 2023

 I first came across Dennison Ramalho’s The Nightshifter in late 2019, when I was compiling that year’s Top 10 horror movies list.
 The premise blew me away, and I was floored by how strongly the film started.

-Not their spirits… the bodies themselves, some of whom don’t even realize they are dead.
+Not their spirits… the bodies themselves, some of which don’t even know they are dead.

-It is a gift he has possessed for some time, and he uses it to help the recently deceased.
+It is a gift he's had for some time, and he uses it to help the recently deceased.
 One guy, who was stabbed to death in a bar while arguing the latest football match, begs Stenio to alert his family.
 He doesn’t want to be buried in a pauper’s grave.

 Stenio helps him.
 He seems like a good guy.

-When Stenio heads home, he is treated like shit by his wife Odete (Fabiula Nascimento), who complains he smells of formaldehyde and doesn’t make enough money.
-She is relentlessly nasty towards him, to the point that not even their kids Edson (Caua Martins) and Cica (Annalara Prates) have any respect for poor Stenio.
+When Stenio heads home, he is treated like shit by his wife Odete (Fabiula Nascimento), who complains he doesn't make enough money and always smells of formaldehyde.
+She is relentlessly nasty, to the point that not even their kids Edson (Caua Martins) and Cica (Annalara Prates) have any respect for poor Stenio.

-Then, one day at the morgue, Stenio works on the body of a guy he knew, who informs him from he other side that Odete is having an affair behind his back, sleeping with shop owner Jaime (Marco Ricca).
+Then, one day at the morgue, Stenio works on the body of a guy he knew, who informs him from he other side that Odete has been having an affair with local shop owner Jaime (Marco Ricca).

-It’s then that Stenio does something very, very bad.
+It’s at this point Stenio does something very, very bad.

-This kicks off a chain of events that will also affect Stenio and his family, and it’s at this point Stenio finds himself tormented by an angry spirit, which will stop at nothing to make his life a living hell.
+This kicks off a chain of events that will affect Stenio and his family, and it’s at this point Stenio is tormented by an angry spirit, which is bound and determined to make his life a living hell.

 When I first watched The Nightshifter, I felt that the film’s second half, when Stenio is dealing with the vengeful spectre, wasn’t as interesting as what came before.
 Whereas the beginning was creative and engaging as hell, the movie falls into more traditional territory as it goes along.
 By the time that initial viewing in late 2019 was over, I decided The Nightshifter deserved a place on my list, but down around the #7 or #8 slot.